thalesdemo/safenet-auth-api/jar/README.md

 ## Conclusion

 In this guide, we have provided instructions for installing and running the SafeNet Authentication API using the JAR file.
-By following these steps, you can easily set up and deploy a RESTful authentication gateway that enables secure user authentication and authorization for applications that interact with the SafeNet authentication service.
+By following these steps, you can easily set up and deploy a RESTful authentication gateway that enables secure user authentication for applications that interact with the SafeNet authentication service.